CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 #SBATCH -e %x_%j.err
 ```

-Before beginning, we need to understand a few aspects of the Xanadu server.
+Before beginning, you need to understand a few aspects of the Xanadu server.
 When first logging into Xanadu from your local terminal, you will be connected to a **submit node**.
 The submit node is meant to serve as an **interface** for users, and under no circumstances should you use it to do serious computation.
 If you do, the system administrators may kill your job, causing you to lose your work, and then send you a mean e-mail about it.
 On the submit node you may manage and inspect files, write and edit scripts, and do other very light duty work.
 To analyze data, you need to request access to one or more **compute nodes** through SLURM.
 This tutorial will not teach you how to configure the SLURM header.
 Therefore, before moving on, it would be helpful to read and master the topics covered in the [Xanadu tutorial](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/xanadu/) and our [guide to resource requests](https://github.com/CBC-UCONN/CBC_Docs/wiki/Requesting-resource-allocations-in-SLURM).

 ## 2. Accessing the Data using SRA-Toolkit

 Before we can get started, we need to get the data we're going to analyze.
 This dataset has been deposited in the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) at NCBI, a comprehensive collection of sequenced genetic data submitted by researchers.
 The beauty of the SRA is the ease with which genetic data becomes accessible to any scientist with an internet connection.
 Sets of sequences (usually all the sequences from a given sample within an experiment) in the SRA have a unique identifier.
 The set may be downloaded using a software module called the `sratoolkit`.
 There are a variety of commands in the `sratoolkit`, which I invite you to investigate for yourself at [here](https://www.ncbi.nlm.nih.gov/books/NBK158900/).

 An overview of the project data can be viewed [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA280841/).

+We will download data from the control samples (LB2A) and the heat stress treatment (LC2A).
+The SRA accessions are as follows:

 LB2A : SRR1964642, SRR1964643
 LC2A : SRR1964644, SRR1964645

-We can download the SRA data using SRA-Toolkit using the following command:
+We have provided a script to download the data from the the SRA data using SRA-Toolkit using [this script](/raw_data/fastqc_dump_xanadu.sh).
+It contains three sections.

+The SLURM header:

 ```bash
 #!/bin/bash
 #SBATCH --job-name=fastq_dump_xanadu